Frequently Asked Questions

-- What educational and networking events do you offer each year?
+- What educational and networking events do you offer?

-Workers’ Compensation Legislative Day is presented by the CalChamber, California Coalition on Workers’ Compensation (CCWC), California Manufacturers and Technology Association (CMTA), and Workers’ Compensation Action Network (WCAN).
+Workers’ Compensation Legislative Day is presented as needed by the CalChamber, California Coalition on Workers’ Compensation (CCWC), California Manufacturers and Technology Association (CMTA), and Workers’ Compensation Action Network (WCAN).

 This two-day event in Sacramento includes:

 - An intensive briefing on workers' compensation issues, trends, and legislation;

 - Presentations from key influencers in Sacramento;

 - An opportunity to collaborate with employers from around California

 - Training on effective advocacy from leading employer organizations